pjvillasista/customer-churn-aws-ETL/README.md

 # Data Processing & Analytics Pipeline with AWS and Airflow

 This repository outlines a data processing and analytics pipeline leveraging AWS services and Apache Airflow.
-The main objective is to automate the process of fetching data, storing it in AWS, processing with Glue and Athena, saving to Redshift, and visualizing it using PowerBI.
+The main objective is to automate the process of fetching data, storing it in AWS, processing it with Glue and Athena, and saving to Redshift.

+## Dataset Source

+The data used in this pipeline is sourced from Kaggle, specifically the [Telco Customer Churn (IBM) Dataset](https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset?resource=download).

+...

 ## Diagram Overview